ioccc-src/winner/1998/schnitzi/README.md

 entire novel (E. V. Wright's "Gadsby") in which no word contains the letter 'e'.

 The IOCCC has been no stranger to this concept.
-Several winning entries from years past have accomplished interesting feats while completely avoiding the use of certain C constructs thought to be essential (e.g. 1988's robison.c).
+Several winning entries from years past have accomplished interesting feats while completely avoiding the use of certain C constructs thought to be essential (e.g. 1988's [robison.c](//1988/robison/robison.c)).
 If you have to ask why they would do it this way, then this contest just isn't for you.

 In continuing with this fine tradition, this program suggests to the ANSI committee some new practical simplifications for the C language.
 For instance, it appears that CONDITIONAL BRANCHING isn't really necessary.
-So, we can do away with while, do...while, for, if/else, switch, ?:, or anything else that might cause any kind of nondeterministic jump in the code.
+So, we can do away with `while`, `do...while`, `for`, `if`/`else`, `switch`, `?:`, or anything else that might cause any kind of nondeterministic jump in the code.
 There's too much uncertainty in the world anyway.

 Function parameters and return types just confuse people anyway, so get rid of them.
 Same with local variables.
-In fact, all you really need are assignment statements, and maybe one printf() and one goto.
+In fact, all you really need are assignment statements, and maybe one `printf()` and one `goto`.

 This style of programming is also ideal for systems with limited memory capacity, since the function call stack never goes beyond a depth of one.

 So what does it do?
-Give it an integer (1 < n < 27) on the command line, such as
+Give it an integer `(1 < n < 27)` on the command line, such as

 ```sh